 Do You Need to Complete a Phlebotomy Certification Program to Get a Job as a Phlebotomist?

-As of March 2021, only three states require a current and valid phlebotomy certification to practice as a phlebotomist in a clinical setting: Louisiana, Nevada, and California.
+As of January 2022, only three states require a current and valid phlebotomy certification to practice as a phlebotomist in a clinical setting: California, Louisiana, and Nevada.

 However, more states will likely require certification in the future, and even if your state doesn’t require certification, becoming a certified phlebotomist gives you a competitive edge.
 Employers are more likely to hire certified phlebotomists with formal training over an applicant with no formal phlebotomy education.